- GDP (PPP):

 - FDI Inflow:

-Burundi’s economic freedom score is 48.9, making its economy the 162nd freest in the 2019 Index.
-Its overall score has decreased by 2.0 points, with a plunge in fiscal health and lower monetary freedom and investment freedom scores overwhelming higher scores for judicial effectiveness and government spending.
-Burundi is ranked 39th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.
+Burundi’s economic freedom score is 49.9, making its economy the 161st freest in the 2021 Index.
+Its overall score has increased by 0.9 point, primarily because of an improvement in fiscal health.
+Burundi is ranked 40th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.

-Burundi has had a turbulent history since gaining independence from Belgium in 1962; its first democratically elected president was assassinated in 1993 after only 100 days in office.
-Sidestepping the two-term constitutional limit, President Pierre Nkurunziza was elected to a third term in 2015, sparking violence that killed hundreds.
-The government used violence and intimidation to ensure passage of a May 2018 referendum further centralizing presidential power.
-Western countries have suspended aid because of the government’s abuses of human rights and poor implementation of policy.
-Fuel shortages in 2017 due to a lack of hard currency brought many businesses to a standstill.
+Burundi has had a turbulent history since gaining independence from Belgium in 1962: Its first democratically elected president, for example, was assassinated in 1993 after only 100 days in office.
+Sidestepping the two-term constitutional limit, President Pierre Nkurunziza was elected to a third term in 2015, and hundreds of Burundians were killed in the resulting unrest.
+The government used violence and intimidation to ensure passage of a 2018 referendum that further centralized presidential power.
+Nkurunziza’s hand-picked successor, Evariste Ndayishimiye, won the presidency in May 2020 elections that the opposition denounced as fraudulent.
+He took office after Nkurunziza died of COVID-19 in June.
 Subsistence agriculture dominates the economy, and well over half of the population lives below the poverty line.

-The top individual income and corporate tax rates are 35 percent.
-A value-added tax recently replaced the general sales tax.
-The overall tax burden equals 12.3 percent of total domestic income.
-Over the past three years, government spending has amounted to 23.6 percent of the country’s output (GDP), and budget deficits have averaged 6.6 percent of GDP.
-Public debt is equivalent to 56.7 percent of GDP.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
+The overall tax burden equals 12.9 percent of total domestic income.
+Government spending has amounted to 26.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 6.1 percent of GDP.
+Public debt is equivalent to 60.7 percent of GDP.